cpap7/FattyMenu/README.md

 - Load up Garry's Mod
 - Load into the server
 - Once you're on the server and able to play (i.e., able to walk around), launch Xenos64.exe
-- Inject the .dll (your settings for the injector should be saved)
+- Inject the .dll
+- Note: your settings for the injector should be saved from the first initial successful injection.
+Which means, the correct gmod.exe process will be selected.
+FattyMenu.dll will need to be replaced over time as updates are added.

 ## Controls
 - RCTRL key -> opens or closes the menu